up

 In interference networks, excitations arise only at interferentially defined locations.
 Consequently, the transit time, the source and sink as well as the (temporal) channel geometry of the transmission lines reproduce the mapping of a generator map onto a detector map.
 Any number of branches can be switched into the transmission lines.
 In the case of interferential transmission, the address of the data depends only on the location of the interference, never on the geometry or the fanning out of the pathways (nerve ramifications).

 Note the problem, that arises with a fiber bundle that transports images.
-Parametric fluctuations in the conduction speed can cause a movement of the I² in the bundle, which means that the desired mapping can arise wide outside the fiber axis.
+Parametric fluctuations in the conduction speed can cause a movement of the maxima in the bundle, which means that the desired mapping can arise wide outside the fiber axis.
 However, if the image physically leaves the neural space or the interference field, it disappeares.

 It is to be feared that this problem will be the cause of many nerve diseases.
-Long before a nerve dies, its parameters change: And for our images (I²) to slip, a tiny change in the conduction speed or in the pulse pause is sufficient.
+Long before a nerve dies, its parameters change: And for our images to slip, a tiny change in the conduction speed or in the pulse pause is sufficient.

-But if images slip, they slip out of the network into nowhere or in the network into a neighboring (partial) map: we can refer to the first case by analogy as forgetting, the second as confusion.
 So maybe there is still hope for Alzheimer's and Parkinson's?
 Are both diseases initially of the same cause?
-If large areas of nerve tracts are affected, it is to be expected that images will initially become blurred as a result of the change in the delay time structure.
+If large areas of nerve tracts are affected, it is to be expected that images will initially become blurred or distorted as a result of the change in the delay time structure.

 By the way, what does "out of the network" mean?
 Please remember that every n-channel interference location is defined by an (at least) n-digit mask with n delays.
 If a channel breaks due to a synaptic failure, the information would no longer be available (forgotten).
 That is why many more channels have to be involved.
 But be careful: reliability in the interference network is bought at the price of overdetermination (number of channels n > dimension d + 1)!
-And overdetermination limits the possibilities for wide zooming and movement.
+And overdetermination limits the possibilities for zooming and movement.

-What does this mean, for example, for a boxer whose interference network is permanently damaged?
-He has to train strongly overdetermined images.
-(We don't yet know how he does it).
-If we think about the fact that a high degree of overdetermination blocks cross-interference and costs flexibility in zooming and movement, the boxer is in a hopeless situation: Either his nerve network becomes inflexible (overdetermined) due to the blows received: he becomes the "taker type".
+Either his nerve network becomes inflexible (overdetermined) due to the blows received: he becomes the "taker type".
 Or he deals out blows, receives little, and remains mentally flexible (intelligent).
-If we think of the biographies of today's great boxers (Cassius Clay alias Muhammad Ali), we suspect that there "could be something to it".
+If we think of the biographies of great boxers (Cassius Clay alias Muhammad Ali), we suspect that there "could be something to it".

 Multiple sclerosis is an example of what happens when the conduction velocities change.
 Synapses or nerve fibers may also die here.
 However, as a result of slow myelin dissolution (insulation of the fibers), the conduction speed changes measurably, it decreases, fibers that are no longer myelinated become slower by about a power of ten.
 If this process does not take place uniformly in a fiber bundle, interference locations wander or zoom out, or the images disappear.
 This is called paralysis.
-Quite apart from the fact that the cross-interference radius then becomes smaller if the rate of fire remains the same - the system can then no longer clearly identify or control locations.
-Medicines that reduce the rate of fire would help.
-Incidentally, from the point of view of the interference networks, these are painkillers - see the pain simulation for more.

 Aha, you might say now: Apparently muscles are also controlled by interference and not by bell wires!
 This wouldn't be surprising, after all, nerve cells only live for seven years.
 And only interference networks are fail-safe.
 You probably know the consequences if a bell wire fails in the house: Then the postman can press the bell button, but the bell stays silent.
 That should not happen in the nervous system.